Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Helen is an incredible place to see the last of the vibrant fall colors hanging onto the trees.
 Two particularly unique places to lodge offer treats and views that will take you back to simpler times.

-The Helendorf is a Bavarian style hotel that’s situated along the headwaters of the Chattahoochee River.
+The Helendorf is a Bavarian-style hotel that’s situated along the headwaters of the Chattahoochee River.
 Curved, wooden accents mimic Helen’s famous, German charm.
 Riverfront balconies facing the water allow you to sit amongst the fall foliage.
 Local wineries, Native American memorials, horseback riding, canoeing, fishing, mountain biking and specialty shopping for imported goods are amongst the numerous fall activities.

-If you’re looking for a real Thanksgiving dinner, The Olde Pink House delivers in a historically southern setting true to Savannah.
+If you’re looking for a real Thanksgiving dinner, The Olde Pink House delivers in a historic southern setting true to Savannah.
 Dressing, sweet potato casserole, green beans, pecan pie and other favorites grace the menu.

 Stay at Twelve Atlantic Station, a hotel located right in the shopping village; this allows you to access Atlanta’s largest ice skating rink, tons of restaurants and lots of holiday activities.